One Love Manchester: Reactions

 Francis Wilkinson, in Bloomberg.com, wrote that Grande offered "a face that was brave and kind in the wake of terror while accomplishing several useful goals – raising money for victims, bolstering courage and making the attacks look both puny and pointless.
 Whatever the terrorists had hoped to produce in Manchester, it certainly wasn't this party."
-She received praise for her "grace and strength" in organizing, hosting and performing at the concert.
+Grande received praise for her "grace and strength" in organising, hosting and performing at the concert.
 Madeline Roth of MTV News wrote that the performance "bolstered courage among an audience that desperately needed it. ...
 Returning to the stage was a true act of bravery and resilience".
 The City of Manchester named Grande as an honorary citizen of the city following the singer's "great many selfless acts and demonstrations of community spirit" and will be the first to be awarded from the city.

 Kory Grow in Rolling Stone, wrote "It felt incredibly safe.
 As I made my own way to the tram, I wrote in my Apple Notes app, 'Helicopter hovering overhead,' which to me signified that the fans were being watched over.
 Then two policemen stopped me and asked me who I was with and whether I'd written anything about a helicopter into my phone, without explaining the technology of how they'd read my Notes app.
 After a friendly back-and-forth, they looked through my bag, checked my ID and business card and determined I wasn't a threat.
 'You have to understand, tensions are running high,' one of the men said with a smile and a handshake, allowing me through the gate.
 Manchester was secure tonight."
 Dee Lockett, in New Yorks Vulture section, ranked the event as the No. 1 concert of 2017, noting:

 Less than two weeks after the attack, and with only a few days to privately process and mourn, Ariana returned to Manchester with an entire benefit concert she coordinated. ...
 She called in every favor, pulling in famous friends like Miley Cyrus and Justin Bieber to show up for the grieving city.
 After meeting with a parent of one of the victims, Grande said she shifted the tone of the show from somber to celebratory because she understood that it was what her fans needed. ...
 All night, Ariana performed without breaking, but that was when she had others by her side. ...
 When it was just her alone with her fans for her finale cover of "Somewhere Over the Rainbow", the floodgates opened.
 In what will likely go down as one of the defining moments of her career, she paused the song, looked out to her audience, which was already sobbing along with her, then resumed the music to nail yet another impossible note.

 In an interview with Billboard magazine, Grande's manager Scooter Braun remarked that "the city of Manchester was the hero."